mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 better ports tend to be soon followed by larger ships operated by bigger companies, causing the smaller operators to move on to more marginal routes where they can still compete.
-This phenomenon has been referred to as ‘corporation creep’ and is a natural consequence of a developing economy in a given region.
+This phenomenon has been referred to as 'corporation creep' and is a natural consequence of a developing economy in a given region.
 The Imperium as a whole benefits from such improvements in the economic situation, but it can be bad for local businesses and even